Texas Christian University: Academic divisions

-In addition, TCU hosts the Brite Divinity School, a separate institution run by the Disciples of Christ that is housed on TCU's campus and whose students have full access and use of TCU facilities.
+In addition, TCU hosts the Brite Divinity School, a related institution run by the Disciples of Christ that is housed on TCU's campus and whose students have full access and use of TCU facilities.
+Graduates of Brite receive their degrees from TCU directly and are considered full graduates of the university.

 In 2015, TCU and the University of North Texas Health Science Center announced the creation of an MD-granting medical school jointly administered by the two institutions.
 The school accepted its first class of 60 students in 2019 with plans for 240 students when fully enrolled.

-The school operates the Texas Christian University Rhino Initiative, active in South Africa.
+The Neeley School of Business ranked as the No. 25 best undergraduate business school in the country in2023 by Poets and Quants.

+TCU is an educational partner to the US military and serves host to reserve officer training corps (ROTC) programs for two different service branches, the US Air Force ROTC's Detachment 845 "Flying Frogs" and the US Army ROTC's "Horned Frog Battalion".
+Since 1951, nearly 1000 TCU graduates have received Army commissions through the ROTC program.